Buyer Guide for Lymphedema Pumps

 How long should treatments be with a lymphedema pump?

-Treatment durations should vary dependent upon your needs and tolerance.
+Treatment durations should vary depending upon your needs and tolerance.
 Most doctors recommend at least 30 minutes daily but you may require more for your condition.
 Some people only need treatment for a few weeks and they are done.
 Consult with your doctor for your individual needs.
 Below are some excerpts from medical studies.

-In an attempt to reduce oedema of the arm after mastectomy, patients were provided with an elastic sleeve which was worn for a period of between 1 week and up to 6 months.
-A statistically significant mean relative decrease of 17% in the volume of oedema was achieved.
+In an attempt to reduce edema of the arm after mastectomy, patients were provided with an elastic sleeve which was worn for a period of between 1 week and up to 6 months.
+A statistically significant mean relative decrease of 17% in the volume of edema was achieved.
 Subsequent treatment by intermittent pneumatic compression for 10 days produced a further significant mean relative decrease of 18%.
 When the sleeve was worn for 6 months after this treatment there was no significant increase in arm volume--that is, no relapse.40

 One study recommended a treatment duration of 1 to 2 hours per day.41 Another found that a duration of ½ to 1-1/2 hours to be sufficient.42 An noted study indicates that a combination of manual lymphatic drainage for 45 minutes and pneumatic compression daily for two hours was best.
 This procedure took place for a period 2-weeks and significantly decreased patient arm volume following breast cancer treatment.43